Cox Communications: Sony Music, et al.

 On July 31, 2018, a billion dollar lawsuit was filed against Cox in the same court, before the same judge that handled the BMG case, by 53 record labels, including Sony, Universal, and Warner Brothers.
 On December 19, 2019, the jury ruled against Cox and awarded $1 billion to the record labels.
 On June 2, 2020, the judge ruled the jury's verdict is not excessive but also ruled that damages should be issued per work, not per copyright, as a single song, such as a mashup, may have multiple copyrights.
 However, on January 12, 2021, the court backtracked on this point because Cox did not raise it during the jury trial, and thus upheld the $1 billion verdict.
 The case was appealed to the Fourth Circuit on May 24, 2021.
 While pending, Cox filed an additional motion for relief with the district court on December 27, 2021, alleging concealed evidence that came to light in a separate lawsuit by the record labels against Charter.
 This motion was denied on March 23, 2022.
-A ruling on the appeal to the Fourth Circuit is pending.
+In February 2024, the Fourth Circuit overturned the verdict, ruling that Cox was liable for contributory infringement but not for vicarious infringement.
+The Fourth Circuit vacated the $1 billion award and remanded the case to be heard by a second jury to reassess the damages.
+On March 25, 2026, the Supreme Court, in Cox Communications, Inc. v.
+Sony Music Entertainment, issued a decision 9–0 that Cox was not liable for contributory infringement, reversing the Fourth Circuit's decision.